Noeska/illegiblesemantics/projects/proj-2.md

 - <a href="https://open.spotify.com/track/056MbLQC2tKWakXhs4T2Ac?si=bc40ef6b02e944c8" target="_blank" rel="noopener"><span>Saxon</span></a>

 #### Speed Metal
-Speed Metal has its roots in NWOBHM and would lay the lay the foundation for later extreme metal genres.
+Speed Metal has its roots in NWOBHM and would lay the foundation for later extreme metal genres.
 As the the name already suggests, it's all about speed.
 In this it is much like Thrash Metal -- which is probably why Speed logos can easily be mistaken for Thrash logos --, but it's lyrically less abrasive and musically more melodic.
 So what sets these apart from the rest?
 I'd say these logos, more than others, convey a visual sense of speed, which is why often the letters are designed in a **cursive style** and **drawn together**, or if not that at least **packed closely together**.

 ![Speed Metal](..\assets\img\projects\proj-2\speed.png)

 ##### Some bands to check out:
 - <a href="https://open.spotify.com/track/7vhN8nkLJKIlQIfhp6gkuE?si=107cca2baa76465c" target="_blank" rel="noopener"><span>Agent Steel</span></a>
+- <a href="https://open.spotify.com/track/2HcMXZJ8TR0CFiePEqhHLW?si=c251205f845c48a6" target="_blank" rel="noopener"><span>Exciter</span></a>
 - <a href="https://open.spotify.com/track/4hfpMRkHOW3xGt8zE8ogFk?si=661da78bf8464886" target="_blank" rel="noopener"><span>Running Wild</span></a>
-- <a href="https://open.spotify.com/track/2HcMXZJ8TR0CFiePEqhHLW?si=c251205f845c48a6" target="_blank" rel="noopener"><span>Exciter</span></a>

 #### Power Metal
 Power Metal takes its inspiration from both traditional Heavy Metal and Speed Metal and fuses this with theatrics and bombast in an effort to create something emotionally impactful and powerful.
 (More often, however, the result is *bathos*.
 But that's just me talking.)
 This may be why Power logos are often **rendered in full 3D**, with a **metallic** or **stony texture**.
 Because, you know, Power Metal is that deep and powerful!
 Like metal or stone!
 ![Power Metal](..\assets\img\projects\proj-2\power.jpg)

 ##### Some bands to check out:
-- <a href="https://open.spotify.com/track/71gch62Dn5dvX9Rvz9hhDf?si=52ff759667774b6e" target="_blank" rel="noopener"><span>Grave Digger</span></a>
+- <a href="https://open.spotify.com/track/0AqM32Ni3s9Sm0fTkvKU6U?si=e8deb6f3c0814c5a" target="_blank" rel="noopener"><span>Hammerfall</span></a>
-- <a href="https://open.spotify.com/track/18S33odAheWBHbVAefiRLM?si=e779b549484945d6" target="_blank" rel="noopener"><span>Hammerfall</span></a>
+- <a href="https://open.spotify.com/track/5VZwMq6yaFb04PCTfdNY3K?si=030971ab961d457f" target="_blank" rel="noopener"><span>Helloween</span></a>
 - <a href="https://open.spotify.com/track/0cajnv3diwVnb2KXv7hLVs?si=9e076d5d959c417c" target="_blank" rel="noopener"><span>Sabaton</span></a>

 ---